BBA says it was a 'Budget for business'

 Age UK, raised concerns of pensioners following the Budget, as it was announced that the State Pension would be linked to life expectancy in the UK, but life expectancy changes depending on your socio-economic background.

-If you're on a low income and you would like some help to manage your money, the thinkmoney Personal Account can help you to budget for bills and everyday expenses.
+If you're on a low income and you would like some help to manage your money, the thinkmoney Current Account can help you to budget for bills and everyday expenses.